nl4opt/nl4opt.github.io/index.md

         </a>
 </div>

-Please cite our [papers](http://arxiv.org/abs/2209.15565) if our dataset or competition aids you in your research.
+Please cite our [papers](http://arxiv.org/abs/2209.15565) below if our dataset or competition aids you in your research.

 ```
 @inproceedings{ramamonjison-etal-2022-augmenting,